AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 ## PolyIC Larvae
 **Data collection and experiments**

-- Conduct survival testing in the lab (Madeline)
 - Measure size from December, January, February images for growth (Madeline)
 - RNA extractions and RNAseq analyses